-Table 9.6: RCU Publish-Subscribe and Version Maintenance APIs traversal.
-On non-Alpha platforms, this primitive incurs little or no performance penalty compared to $list\for\each\entry()$ .
-The $list\add\rcu()$ , $list\add\tail\rcu()$ , and $list\replace\rcu()$ primitives are analogous to their non-RCU counterparts, but incur the overhead of an additional memory barrier on weakly-ordered machines.
-The $list\del\rcu()$ primitive is also analogous to its non-RCU counterpart, but oddly enough is very slightly faster due to the fact that it poisons only the prev pointer rather than both the prev and next pointers as $list\del()$ must do.
-Finally, the $list\splice\init\rcu()$ primitive is similar to its non-RCU counterpart, but incurs a full grace-period latency.
+Table 9.6: RCU Publish-Subscribe and Version Maintenance APIs primitive traverses an RCU-protected list in a type-safe manner, while also enforcing memory ordering for situations where a new list element is inserted into the list concurrently with traversal.
+On non-Alpha platforms, this primitive incurs little or no performance penalty compared to list_for_each_entry().
+The list add_rcu(), list_add_tail_rcu(), and list replace_rcu() primitives are analogous to their non-RCU counterparts, but incur the overhead of an additional memory barrier on weakly-ordered machines.
+The list_del_rcu() primitive is also analogous to its non-RCU counterpart, but oddly enough is very slightly faster due to the fact that it poisons only the prev pointer rather than both the prev and next pointers as list del() must do.
+Finally, the list_splice_init rcu() primitive is similar to its non-RCU counterpart, but incurs a full grace-period latency.
 The purpose of this grace period is to allow RCU readers to finish their traversal of the source list before completely disconnecting it from the list header - failure to do this could prevent such readers from ever terminating their traversal.

-Quick Quiz 9.46: Why doesn't list\del\rcu() poison both the next and prev pointers? ■

-The second pair of categories operate on Linux's struct hlist\head, which is a linear linked list.
-One advantage of struct hlist\head over struct list\head is that the former requires only a single-pointer list header, which can save significant memory in large hash tables.
-The struct hlist\head primitives in the table relate to their non-RCU counterparts in much the same way as do the struct list\head primitives.
+Quick Quiz 9.46: Why doesn't list_del_rcu() poison both the next and prev pointers? ■ struct hlist_head, which is a linear linked list.
+One advantage of struct hlist_head over struct list_head is that the former requires only a single-pointer list header, which can save significant memory in large hash tables.
+The struct hlist_head primitives in the table relate to their non-RCU counterparts in much the same way as do the struct list head primitives.